dolbyio-samples/rts-app-android-viewer/README.md

 githubPat=[GitHub_Personal_Access_Token]
 ```

-For more information on how to create and use a PAT
+For more information on how to create and use a classic PAT
 > **_Info:_** [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and [Working with the Gardle registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry)

 ## Building and running the app